Social Isolation: Cabin Fever

 Fortunately not too many people now-a-days experience the long periods of isolation required to bring about a severe bout of cabin fever.
 We may get a little bored or caged in during wet or cold weather but generally we are not too drastically harmed by our brief periods of separation from our friends or family.

 It is very important to note that a person does not have to live in the country to develop this syndrome.
 A person who locks their self away from others is just as apt to develop a bad case of cabin fever.
 Individuals suffering from social isolation can become so frustrated while working or living in a secluded situation that they dip to the emotional extreme of appearing crazy.
 They act out in irrational or crazed behaviour.
 The first recorded case came to light in 1918 and although we are now much more social in our interactions it is a phenomenon that still does occur.
+This illness is not so prevalent today and the phrase Cabin Fever is now more apt to be applied to someone who is bored than by someone who is actually driven mentally unstable from lack of emotional stimuli.

 For those who are suffering from a genuine case of cabin fever there are ways to get relief.
 You may feel a little self conscious or uncomfortable in social settings for awhile but the number one way to get over cabin fever is to get out of the isolated situation.